Council service announcements in relation to COVID-19

 For general enquiries, contact our Maternal and Child Health team on 9240 1111 and select option 2.

-When the gallery reopens it's opening hours will be Wednesday to Saturday from 11am to 5pm, and Sundays from 1pm to 5pm, but the gallery is closed on public holidays.
+The Counihan Gallery is open Wednesday to Saturday from 11am to 5pm, and Sundays from 1pm to 5pm, but the gallery is closed on public holidays.
+The gallery has additional hygiene measures in place for viewing its current exhibitions.

 Our customer service centres are all open for business.
-Visitors are asked to sanitise their hands on arrival and maintain social distancing.
-You are encouraged to wear a fitted face mask if you cannot physically distance by 1.5 metres.
+Visitors must wear a fitted face mask, and are asked to sanitise their hands on arrival and maintain social distancing.

 Customer service centre opening hours (Coburg, Brunswick and Glenroy):